hxu-hms/blank-pub-microsite/docs/protocol/protocol.md

 ## Step 1: Fix the cells

-Add 250 $\mu$ l of 4% Paraformaldehyde into the well...
+Add 250 &#956;l of 4% Paraformaldehyde into the well...

+[\\]: # '&#956;' renders the greek letter mu.
+To see the complete list of greek letters that GitHub will recognize, here is the link: https://gist.github.com/mrquincle/1102e58562411b7f633c08d5dc9a2e1f. (on the linked page, click "Raw" to see the corresponding markdown code)

 {: .fw-300 }
 NOTE: Tell the learner if this step is critible, a possible pause point or if there are more explanation elsewhere on this site that may be relavent.